The Gellert Library upholds the core values of Notre Dame de Namur University and serves its students and community by:

 The Library's address is the same as the University’s:

 Attn: Gellert Library

 The library’s 120,000 physical books are organized using the ‘Library of Congress Classification’ system.
 The classification arranges materials by subject using an alphanumeric system that produces unique ‘call numbers’ for each item.
 An item’s call number is listed in both the online catalog used to search the collection and on the item itself.
 The book shelves (aka ‘stacks’) display call number ranges to help you find items.
 Ask a friendly library staff member if you need help finding an item, we are here to help.

 Some areas of the library are not accessible to students with disabilities.
 Please ask for assistance from any staff member.
 Every attempt will be made to assist in securing materials from inaccessible areas.
 The library is equipped with one adjustable desk for computer access by students in wheelchairs.
 A reading device is available for vision-impaired students.
-Other services for disabled students are available from the Academic Success Center.
+Other services for disabled students are available from the Program for Academic Support and Services (PASS).